terra-money/docs/docs/How-to/Terra-Station/Swap.md

-# Mint or burn Luna
+# Mint, burn, or swap

 This guide is for advanced swap features in Terra Station.
 If this is your first time using Terra Station or if you want to swap coins, follow the [Terra Station tutorial](/Tutorials/Get-started/Terra-station-desktop.md).

 ## Market swap

-The market function allows you to mint or burn Luna in Terra Station.
-The market function is used for swaps between Luna and Terra stablecoins or between different stablecoin denominations.
+The market swap allows users to access the mint/burn function of the Terra protocol.
+Users can mint Luna from burned Terra or vice versa.
+The market swap is also used for swaps between different Terra stablecoin denominations.

 1. Open Terra Station and connect your wallet.
 Click **Swap** in the menu.